b9chris/Closure-Compiler-Build/Readme.md

 You should also add both to your path.

 #How It Works
-build.bat uses the following command, broken-down across multiple lines here to explain what it's doing:
+build.bat uses the following command:

     closure-library\closure\bin\build\closurebuilder.py --root=closure-library
     --root=Editor --namespace="Editor" --output_mode=compiled